Viktor286/retype-project/README.md

 # Retype Project

-[retypeproject.com](https://retypeproject.com/) _typing trainer for opensource_
+[retypeproject.com](https://retypeproject.com/) _typing trainer for open source_

-## :computer: Improve programming skills by retyping code
+## :computer: Improve typing and code patterns through practice

-Code writing requires a special kind of typing skill, a bit different from regular text typing.
-To get comfortable and fast in coding it's important to practice the special characters flow of symbols like brackets, semicolons, math operators, and others.
-Typos and mistakes can significantly interrupt the working process which decreases both dev speed and dev experience.
+Code writing requires a different typing skill than regular text.
+To become comfortable and fast at coding, it's important to practice special characters like brackets, semicolons, math operators, and others.
+Typos and mistakes can significantly interrupt your workflow, decreasing both development speed and experience.

-A great way to achieve good results in training code patterns is by retyping real-life code examples.
-With typing trainer like that, you can learn to write code faster mastering your keyboarding technique.
-Great code-typing skills offer more freedom in creating your projects without paying attention cost to complex patterns of code syntax.
+An effective way to train code patterns is by retyping real-world code examples.
+With this typing trainer, you can learn to write code faster by mastering your typing technique.
+Strong code-typing skills let you focus on solving problems instead of wrestling with syntax.

 (url for example below: [https://retypeproject.com/TheAlgorithms/C/blob/master/leetcode/src/1.c](https://retypeproject.com/TheAlgorithms/C/blob/master/leetcode/src/1.c))
 ![image](https://user-images.githubusercontent.com/13506547/150652323-225dc326-1ce4-466a-b4e3-e28d304b4bd5.png)

-## :zap: "Retype Project" is for opensource
+## :zap: Practice with open source code
-Use "Retype Project" to exercise any open source code file from the largest repository in the world!
+Use "Retype Project" to practice with any open source code file from GitHub.
 Python, Javascript, PHP, C, C++, Java — all top programming languages.
 Add "rt" text after the "github" domain name before ".com" to get github file as a code typing training session.